 Elizabeth Buchan began her career as a blurb writer at Penguin Books after graduating from the University of Kent with a double degree in English and History.
 She moved on to become a fiction editor at Random House before leaving to write full time.
 Her novels include LIGHT OF THE MOON and the prize-winning CONSIDER THE LILY – reviewed in the Independent as ‘a gorgeously well written tale: funny, sad and sophisticated’.
 A subsequent novel, REVENGE OF THE MIDDLE-AGED WOMAN became an international bestseller and was made into a CBS Primetime Drama.
 Other novels include THE SECOND WIFE, SEPARATE BEDS and DAUGHTERS.
 Her novel, I CAN’T BEGIN TO TELL YOU, about the SOE operating in Denmark during the Second World War, was selected for the World Book Night.
 The Week reviewed it as ‘a breathtaking read – no one writes a cliff-hanger like Buchan.’
 Her latest novel, TWO WOMEN IN ROME, was published by Corvus UK in June 2021.

-Elizabeth Buchan’s short stories are broadcast on BBC Radio 4 and published in magazines.
+Elizabeth Buchan’s short stories are broadcasted on BBC Radio 4 and published in magazines.
 She reviews for The Sunday Times and the Daily Mail, and has chaired the Betty Trask and Desmond Elliot literary prizes, and also been a judge for the Whitbread (now Costa) awards.
 She is a patron of the Guildford Book Festival, The National Academy of Writing and Words for the Wounded.